learn-co-curriculum/environment-setup-resources/README.md

 Fix: Navigate to current internet settings via Control Panel (Wifi, Ethernet, etc) and disable IPv6 [Step by Step Guide](https://networking.grok.lsu.edu/article.aspx?articleid=17573)

-> Note: Googling around brings up the fact that permanentely disabling these settings can cause other issues,
+> Note: Googling around brings up [the fact](https://docs.microsoft.com/en-US/troubleshoot/windows-server/networking/configure-ipv6-in-windows) that permanently disabling these settings can cause other issues,
 > so maybe have them try to re-check that setting once things are installed - if this fix helped to get past the error of course.
 > I have had other students disable this specific setting before to solve other errors, and never re-enabled it, so I think they should
 > be fine as far as working through our curriculum with that disabled.
 But making sure the student remains aware of this disabled setting